Shinwari536/contract-balance/README.md

 23455 ---->>>  It is because of the input we gave in the last command.
 (13445 + 10000  = 23455)

+6)
+# Estimate fee
+You can estimate the fee of a given transaction before executing it by adding the --estimate_fee flag to the invoke or declare commands.
+This will simulate the transaction and return the estimated fee associated with it.
+The result is presented in WEI and ETH, as shown below.

+starknet invoke --address 0x06d425a7fa9d38c03a7bced43cf8d171a45e8c7027c0bd806f8ca9706c4a3a3d --abi abi.json --function increase_balance --inputs 10000 --account myAcSha --network alpha-goerli --estimate_fee

+The estimated fee is: 49169705469 WEI (0.000000 ETH).
+Gas usage: 3867
+Gas price: 12715207 WEI

 # ****** Last transaction on Voyager ******
 https://goerli.voyager.online/tx/0x32710c0332211dbe339da73a8136014b19e67d7c728079f97343bb3e96dcb1a